-House prices in surprise 0.5% rise in April
+UK house prices in surprise rise in April, says Nationwide

 But it said any improvement would be "fairly pedestrian", as household finances remain under pressure and average earnings have been failing to keep pace with inflation.

-The cost of an average home rose by 0.5% between March and April to hit £260,441, the mortgage lender said.
+The cost of an average home rose by 0.5% between March and April to hit £260,441, said the lender, which bases the findings on its mortgage data.

 However, that was still 2.7% lower than a year ago.

-Conditions in the housing market had "taken a while to settle down" since the mini-Budget, it said.
+Conditions in the housing market had "taken a while to settle down" since the mini-budget, the lender said.

 In September, former chancellor Kwasi Kwarteng promised billions of pounds of tax cuts without explaining how they would be paid for.
 It spooked financial markets and drove mortgage rates up to a 14-year high.

 Rates are now "well below" the highs seen in the autumn, Nationwide said, but they remain more than double what they were a year ago.